 PROBLEM #1 – Watching TV, Playing Games, Apps DECREASES the ability to focus

 This is really just common sense.
-If a child spends hours every day sitting still, watching characters running around, actions, and playing games, their attention span and total ability to focus will decrease.
+If a child spends hours every day sitting still, watching characters running around, acting, and playing games, their attention span and total ability to focus will decrease.
 This is due to the expected and conditioned need for more stimuli for the child to maintain an entertained and pacified state.

 SOLUTION – Read a Book